How To Be An Effective Psychic: Staying Grounded and Practical

 Begin with just a few minutes of meditation and prayer each morning and evening.
 This will help you lay the foundation for habits that blossom into preferences, guiding you ever closer to embodying your purest Self amid purified desires.

-This simple, yet profound, commitment to Sadhana can illuminate your heart and mind, and transform the ordinary into the extraordinary.
+Your simple yet profound commitment to Sadhana can illuminate your heart and mind.
+It also works toward spiritual transformation from the ordinary into the extraordinary.
 Over time, your daily practices can lead you to the realization that within you lives an infinite wellspring of peace and a constant flow of boundless love from The Cosmos to YOU.

 Nourish your connection to your spiritual essence, one breath at a time, one moment at a time, one day at a time, and so on.
 You are far more expanded than you realize.

-How Oracle Cards Can Open Your Heart And Mind – And Help You Expand
+How Oracle Cards Deck Can Open Your Heart And Mind—And Help You Expand

 Oracle cards are a close cousin to tarot cards.
 They come in a deck and have imagery, symbology, and numerology that helps users to interpret their meaning.
 Beyond that, they diverge from tarot cards because they do not have a standard way of interpreting their meaning.
 While tarot card decks can have different styles and themes, anyone can pick up a deck and use the same technique and basic understanding of tarot cards to interpret their meaning.

+What about the oracle cards meaning?
 Oracle card decks are all different and created to have different meanings, themes, and uses.
-They come with guidebooks written by the creator of the deck that functions as a basic guide for interpreting that specific deck.
-Unlike tarot cards, someone who knows how to use oracle cards would not be able to just pick up any deck and interpret it like they interpret another deck.
+They come with guidebooks written by the creator of the deck that function as a basic guide for interpreting that specific deck.
+Unlike tarot cards, someone who knows how to use an oracle cards deck would not be able to just pick up any deck and interpret it like they interpret another deck.

 Oracle cards are a bit more recently invented than tarot cards.
 Tarot cards evolved from playing cards, which were first popularly used in the 1300s.
 Over time, people began to tie meaning to different cards within the deck according to the image and timing.
 Slowly, decks started to be created with new imagery, such as symbolic or popular icons from religions and myths.
 Cards were added and the names of the suits were changed.
 Over a couple of hundred years, the tarot card deck was born.

-Tarot card readers began pulling cards at random from the deck and using them for fortune telling.
-Oracle cards came about a bit later as tarot cards became less popular.
+Tarot card readers began pulling cards at random from the deck and using them for fortune-telling.
+The oracle cards deck came about a bit later as tarot cards became less popular.
 Most notably, oracle cards were invented and became popular in the early 1800s in France with the Lenormand cards.
 These cards were similar to tarot cards in that they had numbers and images or symbols, but they differed in the number of cards per deck.
-Many popular fortune tellers in France used oracle cards for their divination sessions.
+Many popular fortune tellers in France used oracle cards as divination tools for their sessions or a way to help with spiritual expansion.

 Whether you use tarot cards or oracle cards, there is a learning curve.
 For tarot cards, it’s time spent learning each card’s meaning, different spreads, and what it means when a certain card comes up at a specific time.
 For oracle cards, it’s more about using the guidebook at first to get your feet wet, then allowing the cards to speak to you and create meaning in their relationship with your journey.

-To get started using oracle cards, you can use this step-by-step guide:
+To get started using an oracle cards deck, you can use this step-by-step guide:

 1. Create a Sacred Place